General Entrance Requirements

 The Israeli Matriculation (Bagrut) grades will be forwarded directly from the Israeli Ministry of Education for graduates since 1990.
 Therefore such candidates are required not to attach their "Bagrut" Certificate to the application material.
 Only graduates of year 1989 or earlier must attach their "Bagrut" Certificate.
 Applicants who have taken Israeli matriculation examinations and have not yet received official certificates must submit a confirmation of the results issued by the Ministry of Education.
 For information about the dates for submitting the Israeli Matriculation to the different programs, please visit the Hebrew website.

 Final Year High School Students in Israel

-Students currently attending their final year of high school (except those belonging to the Academic Reserves) may not apply for registration to the University.
-However, once students planning to apply receive their matriculation results, they should contact the Registration Office as soon as possible, but no later than September 4, 2017.
+Students currently attending their final year of high school (except those belonging to the Academic Reserves) can't apply for registration to the University.
+However, once students planning to apply receive their matriculation results, they should contact the Registration Office as soon as possible, but no later than September 4, 2018.

 Their applications will be considered in light of the following factors: